-(n) Plant and equipment
+(l) Plant and equipment

 The Company's fixed assets are stated at cost less accumulated depreciation and any accumulated impairment losses.
-Depreciation are computed based on the straight-line method over the estimated useful lives of the various classes of assets.
+Depreciation is computed based on the straight-line method over the estimated useful lives of the various classes of assets.
 The ranges of estimated useful lives for the principal classes of assets are as follows:

-- Laboratory equipment 5 years

-- Computer equipment 5 years

-- Fixtures and fittings 7 years
+Laboratory equipment - 5 years Computer equipment - 5 years Fixtures and fittings - 7 years

-The Company reviews its long-lived assets for impairment annually, or when events or changes in circumstances indicate that the carrying amounts of these assets may not be recoverable.
-An asset is considered impaired when the fair value, which is the expected undiscounted cash flows over the remaining useful life, is less than the net book value.
-The excess of the net book value over its fair value is charged as impairment loss to profit and loss account.
+The Company reviews its long-lived assets for impairment annually, or when events or changes in circumstances indicate that the carrying amounts is greater than the recoverable amount.
+Recoverable amount is the "higher of" (i) fair value less costs of disposal and (ii) value-in-use.
+The excess of the carrying amount over its fair value is charged as impairment loss to profit and loss account.